ARYAMANSHIVAMJHA/programsonsorting/README.md

-# programs on sorting
+# programs on sorting and searching
-different types of sorting using different programming languages
+different types of sorting and searching techniques using different programming languages